- Accepts Identify calls.

 analytics.js Sentry Destination is open-source.
 You can browse the code on GitHub.

-The first step is to make sure Sentry supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Sentry supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 - We’ll automatically initialize Sentry with your “Public DSN” upon loading analytics.js.

 If you’re not familiar with the Segment Specs, take a look to understand what the Identify method does.
 An example call would look like: